- Code MATH2322

 - Ring Theory - rings and fields, polynomial rings, factorisation; homomorphisms, factor rings.

-- Linear algebra - real symmetric matrices and quadratic forms, Hermitian matrices, canonical forms.
+- Linear Algebra - unitary matrices, Hermitian matrices, canonical forms.

-Note: This is an HPC.
+Note: This is an Honours Pathway Course.
 It emphasises mathematical rigour and proof and develops modern algebra from an abstract viewpoint.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.